-Vegan coffee creamer
+Dairy-free coffee creamer

-Or, if you like it sweet, you might take it with honey, agave, or maple syrup.
-No matter how your prefer your dairy-free creamer, there’s a variation of this recipe to make it right for you.
+How you take your coffee is a personal preference, and I prefer to keep my coffee ritual the same.
+If you like it sweet, you might take it with honey, agave, or maple syrup.
+Or, you might enjoy some spices like cinnamon or cardamom.
+No matter how you prefer your dairy-free creamer, there’s a variation of this dairy-free recipe to make it right for you!

-How do you make homemade coffee creamer?
+How to make homemade coffee creamer

 Coconut cream is composed of coconut water, coconut milk, and coconut “meat.”
 At room temperature, the fat will become stable and separate from the water.
 However, if you heat the coconut cream, the components will become homogenized, even after refrigerating.